Yushi5058/icodethis-challenges/README.md

 My challenges are not hosted.
 To see the live preview, head over to my icodethis profile by clicking [here](https://www.icodethis.com/yushi_61).
 Don't forget to leave a like, appreciate it so much.

+# NOTE

+<code>*The challenges are not responsive, only working in a laptop screen or a screen width of 1360px minimum.
+I do these challenges to progress in web design skills, responsive is a design skill but I don't bother with it since the challenges are made for a wide screen preview, hope you understand that.*</code>